TeoPirato/Pathfinding/README.md

 # Pathfinding
-A* and Dijkstra pathfinding with pygame.
+A* and Dijkstra pathfinding with pygame, originally botched in spare time at school.

 ## Features